YingnanMa/StyleFM/README.md

 - **Style frequency enhance weight** is controlled through the `--sty_freq_weight` parameter.

-## Evaluation
+## Testing

-For a quantitative evaluation, we incorporate a set of randomly selected inputs from [MS-COCO](https://cocodataset.org) and [WikiArt](https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset) in "./data" directory.
+Testset (from StyleID) are provided in "./data" directory.
+Before executing evalution code, please duplicate the content and style images to match the number of stylized images first (40 styles, 20 contents -> 800 style images, 800 content images)

-Before executing evalution code, please duplicate the content and style images to match the number of stylized images first, the visualiaztion image we used in the paper are located under foler /data_vis.
-(40 styles, 20 contents -> 800 style images, 800 content images)
+The visualiaztion image we used in the paper are located under foler /data_vis.
 run:
 ```
 python util/copy_inputs.py --cnt data/cnt --sty data/sty